-The City of Rocky River will collect refuse on Monday, January 16th.
-However, all City Hall offices will be closed on Monday, January 16th in observance of Martin Luther King Day.
-The regular refuse collection schedule will be in place the week of January 16th.
+The City of Rocky River will collect refuse on Monday, February 20th.
+However, all City Hall offices will be closed on Monday, February 20th in observance of Presidents’ Day.
+The regular refuse collection schedule will be in place the week of February 20th.
 Thank you and have a nice weekend.

 Rocky River Updates

 During the early morning hours of Friday, 01/20/2017, several homes and cars were entered in the Old River neighborhood of Rocky River

 During the early morning hours of Friday, 01/20/2017, several homes and cars were entered in the Old River neighborhood of Rocky River, including Riverwood Ave., Purnell Ave., Magnolia Dr., and Northview Rd.
 All of the homes were entered via unlocked doors or windows, and all cars entered were left unlocked.
 One purse was removed from a house and was located outside missing cash.
 Cash was taken from a purse in a second home.
 One car was stolen from Northview Rd. using keys taken from within the home.

 No suspects were seen, and no one was injured during these incidents.